ManibharathiDev/dev-spring-demo-udemy/Readme.txt

 We can avoid this by using @Qualifier Annotation

 # 13 We can use @Primary annotation to which one is primary

+# 13 Lazy-Initialization : The bean only initialized when we need